Lachrynier/mlops-project/reports/README.md

 >
 > Answer:

 All packages for the project are managed using virtual environments, where we use conda for environment management.
 The project includes multiple requirements files that specify the required package dependencies needed to run our code.
 A new team member should make sure to have conda or miniconda installed and have ```conda``` accessible as a terminal command (e.g. in the PATH variable or on Windows through the dedicated Anacononda Prompt).
 Then they should clone the GitHub repository with ```git clone https://github.com/Lachrynier/mlops-project.git```.
-Afterwards navigate to the root of the repository and execute ```invoke create-environment``` to create the conda environment for the project, followed by executing ```invoke all-requirements``` which combines all requirements files and packages our project in editable mode (or run a subset of the requirements depending on what the team member would be working on).
+Afterwards navigate to the root of the repository and execute ```invoke create-environment``` to create the conda environment for the project and then activate the environment using ```conda activate proj```.
+Then execute ```invoke all-requirements``` which combines all requirements files and packages our project in editable mode (or run a subset of the requirements depending on what the team member would be working on).

 ### Question 5